Amouri, Larissa

 Amouri (Αμούρι, [a'muɾi]) is a village and a community of the Elassona municipality.
-Before the 2011 local government reform it was a part of the municipality of Potamia, of which it was a municipal district.
-The 2011 census recorded 312 inhabitants in the village.
+Before the 2011 local government reform, it was a part of the municipality of Potamia, of which it was a municipal district.
 The community of Amouri covers an area of 7.328 km2.

 Economy

 The population of Amouri is occupied in animal husbandry and agriculture (mainly tobacco, grain and other cereals).